Learning and Optimization of Implicit Negative Feedback for Industrial Short-video Recommender System: Introduction

 Despite the success of various recommendation models that try to teach users implicit or explicit feedback~\cite{wu2022graph,wu2022survey,hu2008collaborative,rendle2021item,rendle2020neural}, the short-video recommendation is required to resolve the different feedback.
 Specifically, the short videos are exposed (\textit{i.e.}, recommended) continuously, which leads to a critical challenge that the user feedback is different from existing recommenders, such as the clicks/purchases in e-commerce websites or ratings in movie websites.
 That is to say, in such a streaming-form interaction manner of recommender systems, existing methods are not suitable for learning preferences from user feedback.
 Moreover, the user-item interaction that is easiest to collect is the \textit{implicit negative feedback}.
 Specifically, users can choose to skip over the recommended video, which is always the only feedback we collect for the video since users seldom choose to like or dislike a video, not to mention commenting, sharing, or other behaviors.
 Thus, learning from the new form of implicit negative feedback is an important but less-explored problem, which is suffering from two major challenges as follows.

-\begin{itemize}[leftmargin=*] \item \textbf{Extracting preference signal from the feedback.} The users' behaviors will be fuzzier if most of them are just implicit skipping-over feedback, which leads to unclear user preference.
-While preference learning is fundamental to accurate recommendations, learning from plenty of new implicit feedback with a few other types of behaviors is challenging.
+\begin{itemize}[leftmargin=*] \item \textbf{Extracting preference signal from feedback.} Users' behaviors will be fuzzier if most behaviors are just implicit skipping behaviors, which leads to unclear user preferences.
+While preference learning is fundamental to accurate recommendations, learning from plenty of new implicit feedback is challenging.

 \item \textbf{Complex objectives for different feedback are involved.} The implicit skipping-over feedback in short-video recommendations makes the recommender systems involve multiple optimization goals, such as skipping rate minimization, watch time maximization, etc. Thus, the model optimization toward multiple fused objectives is also challenging. \end{itemize}